John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Wouldn’t you think the people who would consider donating to your publication would question your credibility when you’re publishing writers like John L. Smith, who has such serious credibility issues connected to him?

-Posted in Uncategorized | Comments Off on Jon Ralston, Nevada Independent:
+Posted in Blog Posts | Comments Off on Jon Ralston, Nevada Independent:

 An Open Letter From Steve Barket